roy-ganz/toql/README.md

 # Toql

 ### Description
-Toql *Transfer object query language* is a query language to build SQL statements to retrieve filtered, ordered and indiviually selected columns from a database.
+Toql *Transfer object query language* is a query language to build SQL statements.
+It can retrieve filtered, ordered and indiviually selected columns from a database and put the result into your structs.

 Toql turns this
 ```toql